 City on a Hill’s flagship school is officially renamed City on a Hill Charter Public School Circuit Street and City on a Hill II is renamed City on a Hill Charter Public School Dudley Square, reflecting their locations in the Roxbury neighborhood of Boston.

-City on a Hill Dudley Square graduates its first graduating class.
+City on a Hill Dudley Square graduates its first senior class.
 City on a Hill Circuit Street graduates its 20th class.